 Most empirical studies around mental health of gender variant young people show that adolescents are at higher risk of other co-existing difficulties than the general population (Coates & Spector Person, 1985).
 Adolescents, who present with gender dysphoria and cross-gender identification well after the onset of puberty, are more likely to also have significant psychopathology and broader identity confusion than gender identity issues alone (Kaltiala-Heino et al. 2015).

 Yet it is also true that many young people who present to gender services are not necessarily distressed.
 Young people who are well supported by their family and receiving ongoing psychological support, seem to cope well with their gender incongruence (de Vries et al, 2015).
-Similarly, suicide is extremely rare, with one case in the service in the last decade, of a young person in an inpatient ward who was referred with severe psychiatric difficulties.
+Similarly, suicide is extremely rare.

 Internalising problems (such as anxiety and depression) seem to be more common in adolescents with GD than externalizing difficulties (such as ‘oppositional defiant disorder’ or outward aggression) (de Vries et al, 2010).
 Within GIDS, the three most common associated difficulties at the moment of coming to the service were bullying (47%), low mood/depression (42%) and self-harming behaviour (39%) (Holt et al, 2014).